phoenixframework/phoenix/guides/telemetry.md

 ## Overview

-The `[:telemetry]` library allows us to emit events at various stages of an application's lifecycle.
-It allows us to respond to these events by, among other things, aggregating them as metrics and reporting them for visualization.
+The `[:telemetry]` library allows you to emit events at various stages of an application's lifecycle.
+You can then respond to these events by, among other things, aggregating them as metrics and sending the metrics data to a reporting destination.

 Telemetry stores events by their name in an ETS table, along with the handler for each event.
 Then, when a given event is executed, Telemetry looks up its handler and invokes it.